Most of the numbers and stats on greenhouse gas emissions in the past have been for the country/national, or global level.

 More Information On The Carbon Footprint Of, & Greenhouse Gas Emissions From Cities

-We’ve paraphrased and listed ideas from various sources below (and expanded them, or connected them to other ideas ourselves).
-Check out the resources list for the full resource if you’re interested.
+We’ve paraphrased and listed ideas from various sources below (and expanded them, or added other relevant information ourselves).
+Check out the resources list for the full resource if you’re interested …

 - Economic growth and urbanization tend to lead to higher greenhouse gas emissions – richer and more developed cities tend to have higher emission footprints

 - Lifestyle and level of affluence can impact GHG emission totals – the higher the affluence, the higher the GHG emissions